-- 1. Evaluation of current gear modification and mitigation measures to identify effectiveness in the reduction of bycatch in high and medium-risk fisheries to meet the agreed objectives of Resolution 5, MOP 8. - Implement proven mitigation measures to be considered for all high and mediumrisk fisheries irrespective of vessel size, with subsequent monitoring to ensure effectiveness and ongoing need to meet the agreed objectives of Resolution 5, MOP 8. - 3.
-Identification of funding and collaboration for further gear innovation and/or other measures for medium to high-risk fisheries.
+- 1. Evaluation of current gear modification and mitigation measures to identify effectiveness in the reduction of bycatch in high and medium-risk fisheries to meet the agreed objectives of Resolution 5, MOP 8. - 2.
+Implement proven mitigation measures for all high and medium-risk fisheries that are appropriate to the nature of the vessels and their size, with subsequent monitoring to ensure effectiveness and the ongoing need to meet the agreed objectives of Resolution 5, MOP 8. - 3.
+Identification of funding and collaboration for further gear innovation and/or other measures for medium to high-risk fisheries, and implementation of monitored trials of promising mitigation measures, in collaboration with the fishing industry.